Pancrase: Transition to modern MMA

-Founding of Pancrase Korea
+Partnerships and international expansion

+In 2005, Pancrase entered into a promotional partnership with Sega Sammy Holdings to promote the video game Shadow the Hedgehog.
+As part of the promotion, Pancrase events held during the 2005 SPIRAL TOUR featured Shadow the Hedgehog branding on the ring and promotional materials, while a Shadow the Hedgehog mascot appeared at events and participated in presentations.
+Sega executives Yuji Naka and Takashi Iizuka also attended one of the events, where Naka explained that Pancrase's black, red, and white visual identity complemented Shadow's character design.
+The collaboration was part of Sega's broader marketing campaign for Shadow the Hedgehog, which was released in Japan in December 2005.

 Pancrase Korea is the South Korean subsidiary of the Pancrase Inc. and held several events from 2007 to 2010.
 The first Pancrase Korea event was an amateur one held on March 10, 2007, in Busan and the last one was the semi-professional Neo-Blood Tournament 2 & Hybrid Challenge 12 held on September 12, 2010, in Seoul.

 Changes in management

 In May 2008, "Pancrase Inc." was established as a new management company for Pancrase, and WPC alienated Pancrase Inc. their all of business as on May 27, 2008.
 When Pancrase Inc. was established, Yasushi Sakamoto, a managing director of WPC, was installed as the executive president.

 On October 14, 2008, Pancrase Inc. moved its office to Nishi Ikebukuro in the ward of Toshima in Tokyo.

 In September 2009, Pancrase Inc. moved its office from Nishi Ikebukuro to Aobadai in ward of Meguro in Tokyo, and moved again to Kameido in the ward of Koto.

 On October 1, 2010, Ryo Kawamura, who was the current mixed martial artist was installed as the executive president.
 Yasushi Sakamoto, the former president, had become a managing director.